-And the final feature worth mentioning are the elastic cuffs.
+And the final feature from the X-trapper raincoat worth mentioning are the elastic cuffs.
 The elastic cuffs are hidden in the sleeves leaving a smooth silhouette but still protecting your arms from water splashing up.
 While practical, the greatest benefit for me is one purely based on the feeling of safety and protection it gives me when I am able to have the elastic part at my wrist while the sleeves extend further to go over part of my hand.
 For some reason I just like curling up my fingers and holding the ends of the sleeve while wearing this jacket.

 Based on the size chart from Guy Cotton I was lucky enough to be able to pick a size that nicely covered my measurements expecting both the pants and jacket to be a perfect fit.
 From experience I know that this raingear is meant as workwear and will therefore fall a bit bigger.
 Add to that the overall oversized model of the jacket and I am actually quite content with the size I picked.
-There is no access space around the neck for rain to come in and the sleeves are just long enough to give complete cover and a feeling if safety without them being too long.
+There is no access space around the neck for rain to come in and the sleeves are just long enough to give complete cover and a feeling of safety without them being too long.

-Guy Cotten has a relatively large range of rainwear products on their website, but unfortunately the availability is pretty low in most countries.
+Guy Cotten has a relatively large range of rainwear products on their website, but unfortunately the availability is pretty limited in most countries.
 The few workwear stores that do have some of their products only have a limited selection and of course you will have to order it online and hope that the products match your expectation.
 Wouldn’t it be great if they had a sort of flagship store in every region with most of their products just hanging there, so you can have a look and feel, and determine which size fits you best, before having to place and order and deal with returns?